simonpicard/simonmyway.com/content/posts/i-learned-dynamic-web-development-by-playing-soccer.md

 ## Starting late

 Thus, I looked for soccer games and joined some via via.
-I realized that ball touch is difficult, and require practice.
+I realized that ball touch is difficult, and requires practice.
 I would often contest with folks who had been playing for many years, typically back in high school, and bringing something to the team was… hard.
 Luckily, I had my cardio and strength to leverage.
 I also rehearsed some drills alone.

 ![Practicing a rainbow](/img/posts/soccer-react/rainbow.gif) <!-- {.center} -->